Learning to Play Trajectory Games Against Opponents with Unknown Objectives: Adaptive Model-Predictive Game Play

 \paragraph{Inactive bounds}

-The second case is comprised of those elements that are strictly between the bounds,~i.e.,~$z_j^*$ satisfying~\cref{eq: s2}.
-In this case, under mild assumptions on the structure of $F$, for any local perturbation of~$\theta$ there exists a perturbed solution such that $F$ remains at its root.
-Therefore, the gradient~$\nabla_\theta z_j^*$ for these elements is generally non-zero, and we can compute it via the \ac{ift} as follows.
-Let $\bar{\mc{I}} := \{k \in [n] \given F_k(z^*; \theta) = 0, \ell_k < z^*_k < u_k\}$ be the index set of all elements satisfying case (b).
-Furthermore, let ~ denote the solution vector and its complement reduced to said index set.
-Then by the \ac{ift}, the relationship between parameters~$\theta$ and solution~$z^*(\theta)$ is characterized by the stationarity of $\bar{F}$:
+The second case comprises elements that are strictly between the bounds,~i.e.,~$z_j^*$ satisfying~\cref{eq: s2}.
+In this case, under mild assumptions on $F$, for any local perturbation of~$\theta$ there exists a perturbed solution such that $F$ remains at its root.
+Therefore, the gradient~$\nabla_\theta z_j^*$ for these elements is generally non-zero, and we can compute it via the \ac{ift}.
+Let $\bar{\mc{I}} := \{k \in [n] \given F_k(z^*; \theta) = 0, \ell_k < z^*_k < u_k\}$ be the index set of all elements satisfying case~(b) and let ~ denote the solution vector and its complement reduced to said index set.
+By the \ac{ift}, the relationship between parameters~$\theta$ and solution~$z^*(\theta)$ is characterized by the stationarity of $\bar{F}$:

 Note that, as per the discussion in case (a), the last term in this equation is identically zero.
 Hence, if the Jacobian $\nabla_{\bar{z}^*}\bar{F}$ is invertible, we recover the derivatives as the unique solution of the above system of equations,